 Tens of thousands still sometimes fill the plaza and surrounding area in protest as with the Cazerolazos of 2012 and more recently, in reaction to Federal Prosecutor, Alberto Nisman’s suspicious death.

 One of most emblematic symbols of the Plaza de Mayo are the Madres de la Plaza or Mothers of May Square.
 These are women whose children were ‘disappeared’ by the military dictatorship (1976-1983).
 The mothers demanded to know where their children were and began to march around the May Pyramid in the middle of the square wearing handkerchiefs with their children’s’ names embroidered on them.
 The weekly marches started in 1977 and continue today – you can see the mothers and their supporters every Thursday afternoon in the plaza.

 While in the plaza you can take a free tour of the Casa Rosada and visit the Bicentenary Museum.
-Also try out our affordable Buenos Aires walking tour, which covers downtown and gives you a primer on using public transportation.
+Also try out our affordable Buenos Aires walking tour, which covers downtown, the Plaza de Mayo and gives visitors a primer on using public transportation.